 Engine harness failure

-The V8 vibration has a knack of chafing the wiring harness loose and eventually rubbing a wire and shorting to chassis ground.
+The V8 vibration has a knack for chafing the wiring harness loose and eventually rubbing a wire and shorting to the chassis ground.
 Engine bay real estate is tight in a Duramax.
-Harness rubbing is not unusual as no matter which path a loom takes, it’s never far from a chafing hazard.
+Harness rubbing is not unusual; no matter which path a loom takes, it’s never far from a chafing hazard.

 Motors that have had significant work seem to be more prone to chafing as looms may not be secured or routed correctly.